lygitdata/GarmentIQ/README.md

 This section provides simple examples demonstrating how to use the `garmentiq` Python API, offering users an overview of how the entire pipeline - as well as each individual step - works.
 For more detailed information, please refer to our [documentation](https://garmentiq.ly.gd.edu.kg/documentation/).

+> If you encounter errors while running the following examples in Colab, they are likely due to Python package version conflicts specific to the Colab environment.
+We recommend installing MagicBox on your local machine, where you can find these examples under `working/examples/`.

 <img src="https://github.com/user-attachments/assets/2de8ee34-166e-42db-8428-6e376848a9ec" width="600px" alt="GarmentIQ Example"/>

 ### Installation